 [Note: images may not load if you're using the WordPress app.
 Try opening this post in a browser, or reading it on LessWrong.]
 Thanks to Drake Thomas for feedback.
 I. Here’s a fun scatter plot.
 It has two thousand points, which I generated as follows: first, I drew two thousand x-values from a normal distribution … Continue reading How much do you believe your results?

-In December 2019, I made 132 probabilistic predictions for 2020.
-As promised, I’ve come back to evaluate them on three criteria: calibration, personal optimism/pessimism, and performance relative to PredictIt (and an anonymous friend who sent me their predictions for some of the events).
-I'll get to all of those, but first, here are my predictions, … Continue reading Grading my 2020 predictions
+In December 2020, I made 100 probabilistic predictions for 2021.
+As promised, I’ve come back to evaluate them on two criteria: calibration and personal optimism/pessimism.
+I also challenged readers to compete with me.
+More on this later, but first, here are my predictions, color-coded black if they happened and red if they didn't.
+I. US … Continue reading Grading my 2021 predictions